NaifZaghmout/World-Cup-Winner-2022/README.md

 ###  Event info

-- This page provide information for the event date , time , location . the time , date , location  wrriten in a box . the google map location  will open in a diffrent page .
+- This page provide information for the event date , time , location .
+- The time , date , location  wrriten in a box .
+- The google map location  will open in a diffrent page .

  .
 ![Screenshot (53)](https://github.com/NaifZaghmout/World-Cup-Winner-2022/assets/131189190/8552527e-0c18-462b-931d-bda7e3aca582)